15 North Main Street

 With David’s expertise, other high net worth families have hired him to help them manage their own family dynamics and take advantage of his creative problem solving with their other planning challenges.
 For example, David helped one client improve their family business’ retirement plan management.
 This not only helped his client improve their own family’s retirement nest egg but also their many employees’ nest eggs as well.
 Now more than ever with the Great Resignation, business owners are seeking David’s expertise to help them attract and retain top talent with superior employee benefit programs.

-Outside of work David enjoys skiing (including being a PSIA Certified Ski Instructor), photography (www.dwmccary.com), hiking (www.becominga46er.com), biking, and flying small planes.
-David lives in West Hartford, CT with his wife Tina and together they have three adult children and one grandchild.
+Outside of work David enjoys skiing (including being a PSIA Certified Ski Instructor), photography (website), hiking (website), biking, and flying small planes.
+David lives in West Hartford, CT with his wife Tina and together they have three adult children and two grandchildren.

-If interested in seeing some of McCary Anheuser's sample work click here: sample work.
-If interested in David's blog click here: McCary Blog.
-If interested in David's resume click here: McCary resume.
+If interested in seeing some of McCary Anheuser's sample work click here: (website).
+If interested in David's blog click here: (website).
+If interested in David's resume click here: (resume).

 David graduated from Dartmouth College’s Amos Tuck School of Business in 1987 with a Masters in Business Administration (MBA).
 He graduated with the Arnold F. Adams Entrepreneurship award.
 Prior to that, he graduated from Middlebury College in Middlebury, VT with a degree in Economics.

-David is a Vestry member at his church and is a Trustee on the following three endowment Boards of Directors advising them on their investment portfolios totaling $100+ million:
+David is a Vestry member and Co-Treasurer at his church and is a Trustee on the following four endowment Boards of Directors advising them on their investment portfolios totaling $140+ million:

 David recently participated as a panelist in a Financial Planning & Wealth Management Summit for women entrepreneurs organized by Purvi Tantia.
 In their 20 minute interview David describes how he helps families create and sustain wealth across generations.
 The family's wealth can then, in turn, help some of those family members fund their own entrepreneurial startups.